 Step 5: As you get more advanced, you can lean forward like a speed skater and reach across your body with your opposite hand to touch down at each bumper.

-One of the common ways hikers stumble and fall is when they lower their body off a boulder or elevated log.
+One of the common ways hikers stumble and fall is when they lower their bodies off a boulder or elevated log.
 Stepping down under control can be very difficult, especially on tired legs or with a heavy pack, so this exercise works your glutes and quads to facilitate this motion.

 Equipment Needed: Stair, box, or curb about 8 inches off the ground and an optional dumbbell.